cloudmesh/cloudmesh-mpi/doc/chapters/horovod.md

 5) Horovod has techniques built-in for increased performance in the distributed training process such as tensor fusion [^ref6] and autotuning [^ref7].
 6) Horovod includes support for elastic training, which allows it to scale up and down the number of workers dynamically, allowing the job to continue if some hosts fail [^ref9].

-## Usage Example
+## Example

-The following example is a modified version with added commentary of code from the official horovod GitHub repo [^ref10], which is protected under Apache-2.0 license.
+The following example is a modified version with added commentary of code from the official horovod GitHub repo [^ref10].
 This basic example uses keras with tensorflow 2.0, but the implementation is incredibly similar between other supported frameworks.
 See the official docs [^ref11] for individual differences in implementation between each framework.

 Step one: import horovod for the required framework